 W. D. GANN SQUARE METHODS

 W. D. Gann used the geometrical concept of the 'square' as a basic building block to define the vibration of each market.
-Each 'square' goes on to generate the numbers for most of Gann's more complex techniques.
+Each 'square' goes on to the generate numbers for most of Gann's more complex techniques.

 W. D. Gann brought us 3 types of squares to use to corner market activity: Permanent Squares, Master Squares, and Magic Squares.
 A 'Permanent Square' is proprietary to each stock or market, and remains constant through that market's life.
 'Master Squares' run through many markets, and are built from natural cycles.
 Below we demonstrate techniques from the Permanent Square.